dark0dave/infinity_viewer/README.md

 - ARE files
 - BAM files
 - CRE files
+- EFF files
 - ITM files
 - SPL files

 ## Todo

-All the other file types
+Support all the other ie binary file types

 ### How to build me